 Yes, I love historical fiction.

 I’m not opposed to Holocaust fiction and I’ve read several incredible fiction novels that do justice to the subject.
 For example, the United States Holocaust Memorial Museum had an exhibit for the fictional Daniel’s Story by Carol Matas.
 Daniel accurately represents the life of a teenager in Auschwitz and his life was heavily inspired by Elie Wiesel and Anne Frank.

 Likewise, there are some fictional Holocaust memoirs (stories based on true stories but slightly fictionalized to make it more engaging/because not all details may be remembered) like Schindler’s List or Prisoner B-3087.

 Even better, there are so many Holocaust memoirs and accurate stories for every age range.
 Readers really looking to understand the horrors experienced by those imprisoned in camps and the courageous spirit that kept them fighting day after day would do better to check out some of the true stories that more accurately display the times and the resiliency of the human spirit.

-Irena Sendler, Corrie ten Boom, and Anne Frank are just a few examples of the indomitable human spirit and self-sacrifice that are essential in the study of the Holocaust.
+Irena Sendler, Corrie ten Boom, and Anne Frank are just a few examples of the horrors, indomitable human spirit and self-sacrifice that are essential in the study of the Holocaust.
 The Boy in the Striped Pajamas is not.
 The true stories of the amazing Jewish people who endured the worst of humanity and the heroes who risked their lives to help them deserve to be told, read by many, and remembered for generations to come.